anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-21-azure-vm-from-custom-image-in-terraform.md

 az vm generalize --resource-group <ResourceGroupName> --name <SourceVirtualMachineName>
 ```
 ## 5. Create your Image
 Alas, we're ready to create your image from which you'll clone machines.
-Go ahead and run (please note, now, that "name" refers to the image and not the vm):
+Go ahead and run (please note, now, that "name" refers to the image and not the VM):

 ```
 az image create --resource-group <ResourceGroupName> --name <ImageName> --source <SourceVirtualMachineName>